BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 The First House on Second Road, 8 Second Rd., Chepachet, RI

 Christopher Carlow doesn’t mess around when it comes to Halloween.
 It’s his ninth year decorating his Chepachet home and most of the display is handcrafted.
 The display at First House on Second Road is filled with creepy sculptures, including Pennywise from Stephen King’s “IT,” zombies, demons, a scarecrow, a pumpkin man, a grim reaper and Frankenstein.
 “It is a little creepy [and] scary, but most kids love it,” Carlow said.
 “Minimal gore, and no one jumping out screaming or anything!”
-The haunt runs Oct.
-23-31 from sunset until 10.
-Visit their Facebook page here.
+The haunt runs Fridays, Saturdays and Sundays starting Oct.
+8. Visit their Facebook page here.

 Saran Haunted House, 1246 Putnam Pike, Chepachet, RI

-Roll your hearse down to the Saran’s haunted house and you’ll be greeted by a 12 foot skeleton!
-This display is kid-friendly, with spiders on their barn, a pumpkin patch, and handmade characters from “Peanuts” and “The Nightmare Before Christmas.”
+Roll your hearse down to the Saran’s haunted house and you’ll be greeted by a warm purple glow!
+This display is kid-friendly, with spiders on their barn, a pumpkin patch, lots of lights and handmade characters from “Peanuts” and “The Nightmare Before Christmas.”
 The display is lit nightly from dusk until about midnight, weather permitting.